Our Digital Civil War: Why We Can’t Fix Social Media Polarization

 The Unfortunate Catalyst: Waiting for a Crisis

-If politicians won’t act, and the public is too polarized to form a unified front to pressure them, what will break the deadlock?
+If politicians won’t act, and the public is too polarized to form a unified front, what will break the deadlock?

 The grim but realistic conclusion is that the most likely catalyst for change will be a major crisis.
 However, not just any crisis will do.

 We have already witnessed a social media-fueled genocide against the Rohingya people, a horror that killed tens of thousands, fail to produce meaningful reform of the digital world.
 Why?
 Because it happened to a distant “other.”
-The harsh truth is that a major wake-up call must occur within the Western world itself.
+The harsh truth is that a crisis so shocking and close to home that it forces everyone to pay attention must occur within the Western world itself.
 Many in developed nations are tragically desensitized to tragedies in distant nations but are shocked when even a fraction of that violence erupts in their own cities.

 Furthermore, the scale of this crisis would likely have to be horrifically violent and undeniable.
-Not an infrastructure failure that could be spun or politicized, but something that shatters the sense of security: a politically-motivated mass murder, a series of algorithm-fueled terror attacks, or the tangible beginnings of a civil war.
+It could not be a complex problem that politicians can easily argue about (like a wildfire or power outage).
+It would have to be something that shatters the public’s sense of security: a politically-motivated mass murder, a series of algorithm-fueled terror attacks, or the tangible beginnings of a civil war.